duceppemo/VCFs_to_SNP_alignment/README.md

 $ rm *.o

-$ sudo ln -s /home/binfadmin/programs/standard-RAxML-master/raxmlHPC-SSE3 /usr/local/bin/raxml # create softlink in PATH
+$ sudo sudo ln -s /home/user/standard-RAxML/raxmlHPC-SSE3 /usr/local/bin/raxml # create softlink in PATH

 $ which raxml #check that it will be found in $PATH